AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-is-http-wid.md

 ## Default {#section-976d4c8554a34c899f85d172f6ac6f58}

-If neither `wid=`, `hei=`, nor `scl=` are specified, the reply image will either have the size of the composite image or `attribute::DefaultPix`, whichever is smaller.
+If neither `wid=`, `hei=`, nor `scl=` are specified, the reply image either has the size of the composite image or `attribute::DefaultPix`, whichever is smaller.

 ## Properties {#section-c93b7ce1b0d2475f80b06264b45d1285}

 View attribute.
-Applies regardless of the current layer setting.
+It applies regardless of the current layer setting.

 ## Example {#section-82bc98b7c15a451bbe9b915d414c0470}

-Request an image to fit into a 200x200 rectangle; top-right align the image if it is not square.
+Request an image so it can fit into a 200x200 rectangle; top-right align the image if it is not square.
 Any background area is filled with `attribute::BkgColor`.

-` http:// *`server`*/myRootId/myImageId?wid=200&hei=200&align=1,-1`
+` http:// *`Server`*/myRootId/myImageId?wid=200&hei=200&align=1,-1`

 The same image, delivered at a fixed width of 200 pixels, but with a variable height to maintain the aspect ratio of the image.
 In this case, the returned image never has any background fill areas.
-Note that in this case align= would have no effect at all.
+In this case, `align=` would have no effect at all.

-` http:// *`server`*/myRootId/myImageId?wid=200`
+` http:// *`Server`*/myRootId/myImageId?wid=200`

 ## See also {#section-4e9659238d6545498378ca8b1f3ec4ae}